ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/5-Configuring-enrichments.md

 <a name="campaign_attribution"/>
 ### 4.4 campaign_attribution enrichment

-**This enrichment is not currently supported but will be added in Snowplow version 0.9.8.**

 This enrichment lets you choose which querystring parameters will be used to generate the marketing campaign fields `mkt_medium`, `mkt_source`, `mkt_term`, `mkt_content`, and `mkt_campaign`.
 If you do not enable the campaign_attribution enrichment, those fields will not be populated.

 Its JSON schema can be found [here][campaign_attribution].